blazium-engine/blazium-docs/tutorials/rendering/viewports.rst

 .. image:: img/input.webp

-For more information on how Godot handles input, please read the :ref:`Input Event Tutorial <doc_inputevent>`.
+For more information on how Blazium handles input, please read the :ref:`Input Event Tutorial <doc_inputevent>`.

 Listener
 --------

-Godot supports 3D sound (in both 2D and 3D nodes).
+Blazium supports 3D sound (in both 2D and 3D nodes).
 More on this can be found in the :ref:`Audio Streams Tutorial <doc_audio_streams>`.
 For this type of sound to be audible, the :ref:`Viewport <class_Viewport>` needs to be enabled as a listener (for 2D or 3D).
 If you are using a :ref:`SubViewport <class_SubViewport>` to display your :ref:`World3D <class_World3D>` or